-Putting money in your RRSP?
-Why it's not too late to start
+Putting money in your RRSP—why it's not too late to start

-The Canadian government sets a limit to how much you can contribute to your Registered Retirement Savings Plan (RRSP) each year, but it also allows you to carry forward unused savings amounts from previous years.
+The Canadian government sets a limit on how much you can contribute to your Registered Retirement Savings Plan (RRSP) each year, but it also allows you to carry forward unused savings amounts from previous years.
 If you haven't contributed to your RRSP for a while or haven't started one yet, you may have built up a large amount of contribution room.
 Making a contribution could lower your taxes and generate a tax refund that you could use for other purposes—such as paying down debt, investing, or topping up your tax-free savings account (TFSA).
 Even small contributions add up over time.
 The important thing is simply to start.

 So kick-start your retirement savings today by putting money in your RRSP.